qouteall/immptl/docs/wiki/README.md

 This mod will automatically reduce cross-portal chunk loading range and rendering range when the FPS is low or when the free memory amount is low, to reduce lagging.

-If you don't want that, open the config via mod menu, then disable "Enable Server Performance Adjustment" and "Enable Client Performance Adjustment".
+If you don't want that, open the config via mod menu, then disable "Enable Server Performance Adjustment" and "Enable Client Performance Adjustment" and "Lag Attack Proof".

 If it's in a server, change `enableServerPerformanceAdjustment` to `false` in the server's mod config file and restart the server.

 By default, the chunk loading radius on the other side is capped at 8.
 You can increase "Indirect Chunk Loading Radius Cap" (`indirectLoadingRadiusCap`) on the server to a higher value.